The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This guide covers the RTL-to-GDS flow using `OpenRAM <https://openram.org/>`_ cells and many macro related features from the OpenLane flow for full chip integration.
+This guide covers the RTL-to-GDS flow using `OpenRAM <https://openram.org/>`_ cells and many macro-related features from the OpenLane flow for full chip integration.

 Create a new design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new design using following command:
+Create a new design using the following command:

 .. code-block::